WeiRui-Wang/Pipeline/README.md

 ### M2 Project Overview

 The goal of the analysis is to calculate the mutation coverage of a test suite.
+For mutation coverage with snapshot testing, our M2 implementation will be utilizing [Checkbox Marqdown Microservice](https://github.com/chrisparnin/checkbox.io-micro-preview) module to render and facilitate difference comparison.

 For M2 milestone, all previous capability of M1 were retained and module was expanded based on M1. [`.env` File Format](#env-file-format) standard as describe in M1 documentation is still applicable.

 ### M2 Mutation Coverage Approach